Info

 Topics:

-• When race times stay about the same for you
+• When the day doesn’t work for you

 Mike Tarrolly - mike@c26triathlon.com